Temelio/ansible-role-redis/README.md

 ## Author Information

 L Machetel (for Temelio company)
-Fork from Alexandre Chaussier (for Infopen company)
+Fork from A Chaussier (for Infopen company)